Storybits/storybits.github.io/README.md

 Feel free to change or for this.

-Any suggestions can be send to Radarblip#4646
+Any suggestions can be send to my Discord on Radarblip#4646